Solamente0/bunny-stream-android/README.md

 You can supply your own icons for player by setting `iconSet` field.
 Check [PlayerIconSet](player/src/main/java/net/bunnystream/player/model/PlayerIconSet.kt).

-## Streaming
+## Recording

-Use [BunnyStreamView](streaming/src/main/java/net/bunnystream/stream/BunnyStreamView.kt) to implement video streaming.
+Use [BunnyRecordingView](recording/src/main/java/net/bunnystream/recording/BunnyRecordingView.kt) to implement video recording.

-You can use default UI or use your own by instantiating `BunnyStreamView` in `Box` (Jetpack Compose) or `FrameLayout` (XML) and setting `hideDefaultControls` to `true` or `app:bsvHideDefaultControls="true"` in XML.
+You can use default UI or use your own by instantiating `BunnyStreamView` in `Box` (Jetpack Compose) or `FrameLayout` (XML) and setting `hideDefaultControls` to `true` or `app:brvHideDefaultControls="true"` in XML.

-If you opt for your own UI, set `streamStateListener` see [StreamStateListener](streaming/src/main/java/net/bunnystream/stream/StreamStateListener.kt) and `streamDurationListener`, see [StreamDurationListener](streaming/src/main/java/net/bunnystream/stream/StreamDurationListener.kt) to get events and update UI accordingly.
+If you opt for your own UI, set `recordingStateListener` see [RecordingStateListener](recording/src/main/java/net/bunnystream/recording/RecordingStateListener.kt) and `recordingDurationListener`, see [RecordingDurationListener](recording/src/main/java/net/bunnystream/recording/RecordingDurationListener.kt) to get events and update UI accordingly.

-See [StreamActivity](app/src/main/java/net/bunnystream/android/ui/streaming/StreamActivity.kt) as an example of usage.
+See [RecordingActivity](app/src/main/java/net/bunnystream/android/ui/recording/RecordingActivity.kt) as an example of usage.

 ## Other examples